pfroud/bike-prices/README.md

 # Bicycle cost infographic generator

 Branch `histogram_with_color` has an implementation of the Histogram which shows stacked materials in each bar.
+To view, run, [`src/AnalysisTesting.java`](src/AnalysisTesting.java).

 <!-- need to use html to center -->